 Keeping hydrated is absolutely vital to help 'flush' out the cold, as well as to break down congestion and keep your throat lubricated.
 Try to avoid sugary or milky drinks, especially if you have a lot of mucus as this can often make it worse.
 Instead opt for water (sparkling water with lemon can be very refreshing), or soothing warm herbal, or fruit teas.
 Herbal teas such as sage, ginger, lemon, camomile, liquorice root, slippery elm and green tea can also help ease a sore, nose or throat problems.
 For those suffering from inflammation of the mucus membranes, fresh turmeric tea is perfect as an anti-inflammatory.

-Up your Vitamin C
+2. Up your Vitamin C

 This well-known vitamin is extremely helpful when fighting infection, so at the first sign of a cold be sure to increase your intake by eating plenty of berries, citrus fruits, papayas, broccoli and red peppers which will help keep you protected.

-Boil some bones
+3. Boil some bones

-Bone stock is packed full of nutrients, including gelatine, collagen and a whole host of vitamin and minerals to help heal and get you back on your feet.
+Bone broth is packed full of nutrients, including gelatine, collagen and a whole host of vitamin and minerals to help heal and get you back on your feet.
 Add some garlic for its powerful anti-viral, anti-bacterial and anti-catarrhal properties, and some chilli, which acts as a natural decongestant.
 Turmeric, cinnamon and a dash of fresh ginger can also be added and will help to speed up your metabolism.

-Use a supplement
+4. Use a supplement

-Stock up on Zinc
+6. Stock up on Zinc

 Try to incorporate plenty of zinc-rich foods in your diet, including pumpkin seeds, spinach, beef, wheat germ and cocoa.
 This is because the zinc will decrease the time period of the symptoms you are experiencing.
 You can also take a good quality supplement such as a Zinc Citrate daily.

-Take it easy!
+8. Take it easy!